Isle of Anglesey County Council

 • it is important to realise that the words 'flavoured' and 'flavour' have very different meanings - for example, 'vanilla flavoured icing' derives its flavour only from real vanilla, but 'vanilla flavour icing' is synthetically flavoured and contains no vanilla.
 If neither word is used (vanilla slice, for example) the flavour must be only from natural vanilla

 • the cream in cream cakes must be wholly dairy cream.
-If any artificial or imitation cream is used this must be stated in the name of the food
+If any artificial or imitation cream is used, this must be stated in the name of the food

 • imitation cream and imitation chocolate must not be described as cream or creme, chocolate or choc

-GLUTEN FREE AND LOW GLUTEN CLAIMS
+GLUTEN-FREE AND LOW GLUTEN CLAIMS

 A gluten-free claim is a statement to the consumer that eating the product will not cause an allergic reaction in sensitive individuals.
 Gluten-free claims should not be made unless production control and in-store handling procedures are sufficiently robust to ensure that there is no gluten contamination and that test results show that gluten is present at less than 20 mg/kg.